Islandora/documentation/docs/contributing/releasing-islandora.md

 | Nick Ruest   | York University        | ruestn at yorku.ca    | 159493E15691C84D615B7D1B417FAF1A0E1080CD | 0E1080CD |
 | Seth Shaw   | University of Nevada, Las Vegas        | seth.shaw at unlv.edu    | 2FF65B22AFA7B2A57F054F89D160AA658DAE385F | D160AA658DAE385F |

+## JSONLD

+Release the `jsonld` module by creating a new release for it in Github.

+## Release Openseadragon

+Release the `openseadragon` module by creating a new release for it in Github.

 ## Release Carapace

 Release the `carapace` theme by creating a new release for it in Github.

+## Release Chullo

+Release chullo by creating a new release for it in Github.

+## Release Crayfish-Commons

+Crayfish commons depends on the `chullo` library, and it must have its dependencies updated before release.

+1. Bump the dependency on `islandora/chullo` from `dev-dev` to the release you just made in the previous step.
+2. Commit and push to Github.
+3. Release `crayfish-commons` by creating a new release in Github
+4. Put the dependency on `islandora/chullo` back to `dev-dev`
+5. Commit and push back to Github with a commit message of "Preparing for next development iteration".

 ## Release Crayfish